 Funding opportunity list

-Search and filter this listUK registered organisations can apply for a share of up to £2.5 million for projects to develop vocational robotics skills courses.
+Search and filter this listUK registered businesses can apply with collaborative research and development (R&D) or R&D projects for a share of up to £18.5 million.

 Farming, growing or forestry businesses based in England can apply for a share of up to £5 million for on-farm trial and demonstration projects, to improve adoption of new ideas or solutions in the agricultural sector.